Alcohol and drug support

 Depending on where you live in Kent, you will be able to find support to help you.

-For those living in East Kent (Ashford, Canterbury, Dover, Folkestone and Hythe, Swale and Thanet), you can contact The Forward Trust either by:
+For those living in East Kent (Ashford, Canterbury, Dover, Folkestone and Hythe, Swale and Thanet) contact The Forward Trust.

-If you live in West Kent (Dartford, Gravesham and Swanley, Maidstone, Sevenoaks, Tunbridge Wells and Tonbridge and Malling), contact The First Step Team by:
+If you live in West Kent (Dartford, Gravesham and Swanley, Maidstone, Sevenoaks, Tunbridge Wells and Tonbridge and Malling) contact Change, Grow, Live:

 For a few young people, drug and alcohol experimentation can or will become a dependency.
 Support and treatment services can support and help them before it becomes a way of life.